 - 3. Paper 1: Program, policy, or intervention design [30 pts.]: Students will submit a paper that summarizes the different components of a programs, policy (e.g., soda tax), or intervention (e.g., behavior change communication) aimed at addressing the food system problem they described in their infographic.
 Students can build on existing programs/policies/interventions but they need to tailor it to a specific context and population.
 Students will be required to: 1) design the different components of the program/policy/intervention; 2) justify why they have designed the in the way that they have; and 3) describe the pathways by which it will address the food system problem identified.
 Students should include multiple citations from reputable sources to support their program/policy/intervention design.
 In addition to the written description, students will design a program impact pathway (i.e., logic model) that will depict the way in which the program/policy/intervention could impact the outcomes of interest.
 Papers should not exceed 2,500 words (excluding references).
-[Due Week 10: November 15] - 4.
+[Due Week 10: November 14] - 4.
 Paper 2: Program, policy, or intervention evaluation framework [30 pts.]: Building on their previous work, students will submit a paper that outlines an evaluation framework for examining the impact of the program/policy/intervention that they designed as part of Paper 1.
 In this paper, students will describe the study design as well as the methods, indicators, data sources, etc. they would use to assess the impact of the policy/intervention.
 Students will need to provide a justification for the different components of their evaluation framework, including any perceived limitations, and use reputable sources to support their argument.
 Papers should not exceed 2,500 words (excluding references).
-[Due December 20] - 5.
+[Due December 19]

 Class participation [5 pts.]: This course is designed to be highly interactive.
 Class participation is expected from everyone during in-class group work, activities and discussions.
+In-person attendance, as scheduled, is expected.
+Temporary remote attendance accommodations (or other accommodations) may be made if a student is ill or not able to attend one or two sessions due to extenuating circumstances.
+For long-term remote attendance, students must submit a formal academic accommodation through the Rutgers Office of Disability Services.
 Regular class participation and attendance are required and will be assessed throughout the semester.
 Please notify the instructor if you expect to be absent.